PowerDNS/pdns/docs/markdown/recursor/scripting.md

      * policyTTL: The TTL in seconds for the `pdns.policyactions.Custom` response
 * wantsRPZ - A boolean that indicates the use of the Policy Engine, can be set to `false` in `prerpz` to disable RPZ for this query
 * data - a Lua object reference that is persistent throughout the lifetime of the `dq` object for a single query.
 It can be used to store custom data.
 Most scripts initialise this to an empty table early on so they can store multiple items.
+* requestorId - a string that will be used to set the `requestorId` field in protobuf messages (introduced in 4.1).

 It also supports the following methods: